Harry Redknapp: Tottenham Hotspur

 In October 2008, following the sacking of Juande Ramos by Tottenham Hotspur, the club announced Redknapp had agreed to take over as the new manager at Spurs, the club where he began his playing career.
 Tottenham paid £5 million in compensation to Portsmouth for releasing Redknapp.
-Spurs had secured only two points from the first eight matches of the season prior to Redknapp's arrival and lay bottom of the Premier League table, but in his first two weeks in charge, he took the club out of the relegation zone, winning 10 out of the 12 points available after wins against Bolton Wanderers, Liverpool and Manchester City, as well as a remarkable 4–4 draw against North London rivals Arsenal.

 In January 2009, Redknapp signed five new players in order to add quality and much-needed depth to his squad.
 He brought back Jermain Defoe from his old club Portsmouth for £15.75 million and Honduran midfielder Wilson Palacios from Wigan Athletic for £12 million.
 Long-serving Chelsea goalkeeper Carlo Cudicini also joined on a free transfer; former Spurs player Pascal Chimbonda returned to White Hart Lane from Sunderland for a fee in the region of £3 million; and Robbie Keane, who like Chimbonda and Defoe had only left Spurs within the last year, re-joined after an unsuccessful spell at Liverpool for an initial fee of £12 million.

-In the second half of the season, Spurs gradually moved up the league table after a significant improvement in form.
-In March 2009, Redknapp led Spurs to the League Cup final, which they lost on penalties to Manchester United.
-Spurs eventually finished in eighth position with 51 points, narrowly missing out on a UEFA Europa League place.

 Redknapp made significant alterations to the squad in the summer of 2009.
 Striker Darren Bent was sold to Sunderland for an initial fee of £10 million, while midfielder Didier Zokora departed for Sevilla for £7.75 million.
 Both England international striker Peter Crouch and Croatia midfielder Niko Kranjčar arrived from Portsmouth for £9 million and £2 million respectively along with defender Sébastien Bassong from Newcastle United for £8 million.